kshitijg30/retell/README.md

 #### TO DO:
 1. She is speaking, but behaving like male.
-2. Name, age, gender, locality, maritial status, name of doctor, date
+2.name, age, sex, religion, maritial status, address, locality, name of doctor, date